dda-oo/radarroster/index.md

 ---
 layout: default
-title: RadarRoster – Boutique Data & Digital Solutions for Smart Growth
+title: RadarRoster – Smart Data Solutions for Business Growth
-description: Helping organizations — from startups to enterprises — turn data into clarity and results.
+description: Empowering businesses — from startups to enterprises — to unlock actionable insights from data.

 ---

 # Welcome to RadarRoster